zhonger/nav/README.md

 However, thanks to `VueJS` we can mange the links or search engines very easily by chaning the content in `sites.json`.
 It means that you can set any search engines you know.

 Except this, **Nav** followed the website icon method in [eallion/favorite](https://github.com/eallion/favorite), which works with the help of `Google`.
 It supports  any public websites which can be accessed by `Google`.

+### Languages

+It supports two languages, Chinese and English.
+The default language is Chinese.

+If a setting of the language is set in the `sites.json` file, it will change the lanuage of weather area and copyright.

+### Weather

+A plugin provided by [Qweather](https://www.qweather.com) but reconstructed the code to support all cities in China and most cities in the world.

+In order to make the page normally before all contents complied, a lazy-loading has been used.

+If the city has not been set or successfully, a message will instead the weather area.

 # Usages